Self-Sabotage: The Definitive Guide + Worksheet

 How to tell if you are self-sabotaging

-Usually, when you self-sabotage, you act out of alignment with who you are, or do something you never do.
-When you know yourself well, you can recognize signs of self-sabotaging behavior.
+Usually, though, the tell-tale sign of self-sabotage is that you are acting out of alignment with who you are, or doing something you never do.

 Self-sabotage is always trying to tell you something about your internal limit for goodness.